SEC Chair Gary Gensler responds to concerns about first Bitcoin-linked ETF By Cointelegraph - Up News Info

-SEC Chair Gary Gensler and Proshares CEO Simeon Hyman discussed the launch of the first Bitcoin-linked ETF in a CNBC breaking news segment on Tuesday.
+United States Securities and Exchange Commission Chair Gary Gensler and ProShares CEO Simeon Hyman discussed the launch of the first Bitcoin-linked exchange-traded fund (ETF) in a CNBC breaking news segment on Tuesday.

-Proshares Strategy ETF, also known as BITO, is based on futures contracts.
-CNBC commentator Bob Pisano shared concerns from some investors that BTC futures could deviate from the BTC spot price:
+ProShares Strategy ETF, also known as BITO, is based on (BTC) futures contracts.
+CNBC commentator Bob Pisani shared concerns from some investors that BTC futures could deviate from the BTC spot price.

 Continue Reading on Coin Telegraph